How to Apply to Take Courses Only (not seeking a degree)

 Social Security Number (SSN)

-High school graduation date
+High school or equivalency: school name and graduation date

 Current employer information